nanobox-quickstarts/nanobox-laravel/README.md

 # cd into the laravel app
 cd nanobox-laravel

-# build the code
+# build runtime and compile application
 nanobox build

-# start the dev environment
+# deploy runtime to dev environment
-nanobox dev start
+nanobox dev deploy

 # add a convenient way to access your app from the browser
 nanobox dev dns add laravel.nanobox.dev

-# console into your dev environment
+# console into dev environment
 nanobox dev console

 # use the .env.example to create a local .env